ELELAB/bcl_bh3only_breast_cancer/README.md

 Alterations of the pro-survival Bcl-2 protein interactome in breast cancer at the transcriptional, mutational and structural level.
 Simon Mathis Kønig, Vendela Rissler, Thilde Terkelsen, Matteo Lambrughi, Elena Papaleo*
 PLoS Comput Biol.
 2019 Dec 11;15(12):e1007485. doi: 10.1371/journal.pcbi.1007485

-corresponding author: Elena Papaleo, elenap@cancer.dk
+corresponding author: Elena Papaleo, elenap-at-cancer.dk

 The repository contains the input, scripts and major outputs to reproduce the results of our research.